This Designer-Look Marble ‘Bookshelf Lamp’ Was an Instant Sell-Out When First Released — It Will Elevate Even the Tiniest of Spaces

 Stylist Fran Davies, who shared the Instagram video above of her Highclere lamp, says it's both "pretty and practical" and a great way to add a point of interest to shelves.

-So, yes, it's back in stock now, but going by last time, I'm quite sure it won't hang around for long.
+And while the rechargeable lamp is back in stock now, going by its first release, I'm quite sure it won't hang around for long.

 Stylish Alternatives